mingdyuo/-CSE4070-OS_Project-0_2/README.md

 <br>

 ### Assumptions

-- All inputs are from standard input (stdin).
+- All inputs are standard input (stdin).
-- All the types used in the program are integer.
+- Only integer type is used in this program.
 - The number of list, hash, bitmap is less than or equal to 10.

 <br>

 ### Functions to implement

 * Shared commands

   ```